OfficeDev/Property-Inspection-Code-Sample/README-Xamarin.md

 Mobile Repair App Azure Active Directory Application Installation
 =================================================================

 The Android, Cordova, and Xamarin Repair Apps use O365 APIs and SharePoint REST APIs to interact with an O365 / Azure tenancy.
 The Azure Active Directory Application is used to authorize the Android, Cordova, and Xamarin Repair Apps.
-To register the Android, Cordova, and Xamarin Repair Apps with an Azure Active Directory see the [Install iOS README](https://github.com/OfficeDev/Property-Inspection-Code-Sample/blob/master/README-iOS.md) for complete instructions.
+To register the Android, Cordova, and Xamarin Repair Apps with an Azure Active Directory see the [Mobile Repair App Azure Active Directory Application Installation README](https://github.com/OfficeDev/Property-Inspection-Code-Sample/blob/master/README-RepairAppAAD.md) for complete instructions.

 Xamarin Repair App
 ------------------